This article was written and produced in partnership with Allianz Global Assistance. All opinions expressed within are my own.

 First things first: Good grub!
 There are lots of things I love to nosh on when I’m in Oahu so let’s start with breakfast.
 My favorite breakfast place on the island is Bogart’s.
 They make amazing acai bowls, which is what I always get.
 But they also have an extensive breakfast menu including Hawaiian-inspired dishes like taro pancakes and waffles with haupia sauce.
 TIP: Check out these five places to get acai bowls, recommended by locals.

 For lunch, try Goma Tei.
 It’s in the Ala Moana Center, so it’s not the best location and doesn’t offer views of any kind.
 But this Japanese place is always busy and serves up delicious ramen noodle bowls.

-For dinner, we always make sure we visit Duke’s (named after the surfer Duke Kahanamoku) at least once on any visit.
+For dinner, we always make sure we visit Duke’s (named after surfer Duke Kahanamoku) at least once on any visit.
 This beachfront restaurant is a Waikiki institution.
 The food is great (you can order off the menu or hit the buffet) but the real draw is incredible views of the beach and ocean.
-Don’t leave without trying Duke’s signature dessert Hula Pie, which comes in a variety of seasonal flavors.
+Don’t leave without trying Duke’s signature Hula Pie for dessert.
+It’s made with macadamia nut ice cream on a chocolate cookie crust and topped with chocolate fudge, whipped cream, and more macadamia nuts.
 If you skip dessert at the restaurant, then look for someplace to get shave ice, a Hawaii must!
 Here’s a guide to finding the best shave ice in Hawaii.